rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 * Relevant security considerations for using the YANG module, and
 * Simple examples of using the YANG module, demonstrated as instance data in XML or JSON that conforms to the YANG module schema.

-Normally responsiblity for creating and maintaining IETF YANG modules is devolved to the WG responsible for the associated protocols.
-YANG Doctors help review the YANG modules produced by other WGs and areas to improve the quality of the data models.
+Within the IETF, development of YANG modules is generally deferred to the WGs responsible for protocols, which have the necessary technical knowledge to ensure that the models cover the necessary protocol functionality.
+In cases where there is no suitable WG is available, then development of the YANG models has come to the NETMOD WG, responsible for the YANG language.
+In addition, there is a team of "YANG Doctors" of YANG language experts who perform detailed reviews of YANG modules during the standardization process to ensure that YANG modules are well modelled.

 The process for updating existing published IETF YANG modules with new content is similar to the IETF process for publishing new YANG modules.
 The new additions can be put into updated revision of the original YANG module or as a new augmenting YANG module that only contains the new functionality.
 If updating the original YANG module then the normal IETF process would be to create a bis version of the original YANG module RFC.
 If the additions are being developed as augmentions in a separate extension YANG module then there is a choice of doing a bis version of the original YANG module RFC, or creating a separate RFC just for the extensions.